-The more experience we are getting in the field of design, the more questions are being accumulated from our customers, users of different products and other designers.
-From the very start of our work, Tubik Studio designers have tried to attend different meet-ups and conferences in order to discuss actual problems as well as share experience.
-Then we broadened our horizons and started blogging on Medium, Tumblr and WordPress so that we could tell about our work in greater detail.
+The more experience we are getting in the field of design, the more questions are being accumulated from our customers, users of different products, and other designers.
+From the very start of our work, Tubik Studio designers have tried to attend different meet-ups and conferences in order to discuss actual problems as well as share experiences.
+Then we broadened our horizons and started blogging on Medium, Tumblr, and WordPress so that we could talk about our work in greater detail.
 Eventually, having started our own studio blog here, we’ve decided to reinforce the opportunities for anybody who wants to communicate with us.

 We have decided to open the set with the most frequent questions from our customers.
 So, let’s get started!

 1.What do you need to start working on design?
 What should the customer provide to launch the process?

 Sure, in different cases, there are different nuances, but generally, we have a kind of scheme for a pre-design stage aimed at getting the necessary data from the customer.
 This scheme can have different directions as customers can start with different background.

 Sometimes, customers know a lot about design, its process, and peculiarities.
 They know exactly and in detail what kind of result they want to get.
 They immediately give us clear tasks and explanations.
 They can have a very specific problem to solve, which does not need complex approaches.
 In some cases, they even prepare examples of existing products whose styles they like or dislike to illustrate their preferences.
 In this situation, the process of creating technical design specifications can be faster and simpler.
 However, even in such cases, we always have a small set of questions that help us to understand the problem not only technically but also in the aspect of reasons and background.
 This stage of questioning is very important because if a designer has deeper information, he or she can sometimes offer other solutions to the problem, which will be more efficient.
 Our experience shows that it works.